-Going Concern
+14. Going Concern

 The financial statements have been prepared on the going concern basis, which assumes that the Company will continue in operational existence for the foreseeable future.
 The validity of this assumption depends on the continued support of the parent as the Company is in a net current liability position.
-The directors are of the opinion that this support will be forthcoming over the next financial year.
-The Company has received a letter of support from its shareholder whereby the latter has committed to provide continuous financial support for at least the twelve months from the date of approval of these financial statements.
+The directors are of the opinion that this support will be forthcoming over the next period.
 They therefore believe that it is appropriate for the financial statements to be prepared on the going concern basis.